 • Home arranged funerals – Will gladly work with you in any way you want if you wish to care for the person who has died at home: see the Do It All Yourself section of the Good Funeral Guide website.

 • Website – Comprehensive information well set out.
 All prices shown here.
 An unusually well-written website which reflects humanity and lack of pretension.
-You can also see photos of all of the staff.

 • Client Support – They have an online book of remembrance which gives you the opportunity of collecting money for a chosen charity.
 If you want to be put in touch with a bereavement support group they will make that happen for you.
 After the funeral, call in anytime for a cuppa – they’ll always be pleased to see you.